 Student accommodation is increasingly seen as a profitable area for property investors.
-There are various ways to make money from student accommodation from buy-to-let and renting to local students, to investing in purpose-built blocks and special types of REITs.
+There are various ways to make money from student accommodation from buy-to-let and renting to local students, to investing in purpose-built blocks and special types of REITs (real estate investment trusts).

-This article is looking at buying property and renting it out.
-There’s another one to come that explains how to invest in student accommodation without actually buying property.
+This first article is looking at buying property and renting it out as student accommodation.
+The second article in the series explains how to invest in student accommodation without actually buying property.

-We have explored the various options and here is our guide to the different ways you can do it.
+We have explored the various options, and here is our essential guide to letting property to students.

 - Buy-to-let for students

 - Where to look

 - What property to buy for student lets

 - Pros and cons of letting to students